 Stiny Horkeho Leta/ Shadows of a Hot Summer (1978) is similar to

-the biopic Koncert na Konci Leta/ Concert at the End of Summer (1980) about the composer Dvorak.
+The biopic Koncert na Konci Leta/ Concert at the End of Summer (1979), about the composer Dvorak, was scripted by

 Vlacil was an alcoholic and this film is in a sense an allegory of himself